 Tradewater has assembled a team of experts in environmental science, engineering, public policy, data analysis, and project development and implementation.
-Over their careers, the Tradewater staff have collectively developed carbon credit projects that prevented the emission of more than one million tons of greenhouse gasses.
+Over their careers, the Tradewater staff have collectively developed carbon credit projects that prevented the emission of more than four million tons of greenhouse gases.

 Tim is a founder and the CEO of Tradewater.
 He provides strategic direction for the firm in all business areas.
 He is developing new programs to further Tradewater’s mission and expand its impact.
 He is working to open new markets and facilitate the firm’s international expansion.
 Tim brings to Tradewater 36 years of experience in carbon programs, environmental policy, hazardous waste cleanup, and pollution prevention.
 He founded Wabashco in 2008 to develop carbon offset and renewable energy projects in the Midwest, and in 1998 he co-founded the Delta Institute, a nonprofit organization to improve environmental quality and promote community and economic development in the Great Lakes Basin.
 He ran the Delta Institute’s environmental program, which included a wide range of water quality, pollution prevention, toxic reduction, and carbon sequestration work.
 Tim has worked for a range of environmental organizations in both the private and non-profit sectors including Clean Sites, ICF, and the Center for the Great Lakes.
 He was a Dana Meadows Sustainability Leadership Fellow with the Sustainability Institute.
 Tim holds a B.S. from Northwestern University.
 He has held leadership positions on many boards over the years including the Gaylord and Dorothy Donnelley Foundation, Rebuilding Exchange, Delta Institute, and the Alliance for the Great Lakes, among others.
 He currently serves on the board of the Lochland School.